koraa/decryption-despite-errors/paper/decryption-despite-errors.md

 ## Decryption Despite Errors

 Schemes are said to have security against fuzzing (`SAF`) if they can be shown to support `FEC-ATK` security.
-Schemes are said to support Partial Message Recovery (`PMR`) if they can securely decrypt when `w > 0` (i.e. there will be errors in the decrypted plain text). `proportional-loss-` and `loss-estimate-` security notions apply.
+Schemes are said to support Partial Message Recovery (`PMR`) if they can securely decrypt when `d > 0` (i.e. there will be errors in the decrypted plain text). `proportional-loss-` and `loss-estimate-` security notions apply.
 Decryption Despite Errors (`DDE`) refers to schemes that support both `SAF` and `PMR`; the associated security notion is `DDE-ATK`.
 This paper omits the study of scheme that supports `PMR` but not `SAF`.

 The definition of a symmetric cipher has been adapted for this paper to be applicable to partial message recovery.
 A redundancy parameter is added; the scheme takes the ciphertext or a cipher-text with errors and returns the original plaintext or a related plaintext as well as an error estimate.
-The error estimate $w$ replaces the usual construction in authenticated encryption, where a message or the bottom element is returned.
-The message is rejected if $w > w_{max}$.
+The error estimate $d$ replaces the usual construction in authenticated encryption, where a message or the bottom element is returned.
+The message is rejected if $d > d_{max}$.

 The paper also discusses the case of standard authenticated definitions with additional security against fuzzing.
 In this case, standard definitions are applicable.